Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 What if it Isn’t a Period Cramp?

 Most of the time, period cramping isn’t so severe you need to seek medical attention.
-If you’re experiencing cramps that are absolutely debilitating, there could be an underlying cause.
+If you’re experiencing painful menstrual cramps that are absolutely debilitating, there could be an underlying cause.

 Here are some causes of severe cramping: